zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 [APZ 36.5] (# apz36.5) # apz36.5 .ref .apz} "Peace be upon you"
 'Maharshi' means the Blessed OneThe Lord.
 The great virtuous group (Maha Paragraph 10 of the directive (14-1) should be applied.)
-Says the sublime Nirvana.
+Says the sublime Nibbana.
-Some of those editions were settled and all the degrees were extinguished by the decay of desire That is, Viraga was called Nirodha, that is Nirvana.
+Some of those editions were settled and all the degrees were extinguished by the decay of desire That is, Viraga was called Nirodha, that is Nibbana.
 'Great' means noble Pravara means.

 [APZ 36.6] (# apz36.6) # apz36.6 .ref .apz} "Knowing something and behaving consciously"